This website shows information regarding the following topics:

 The standard quota for each user is 500 Gigabytes.

-Access to this shareholder-only filesystem is only available for eligible users.
+Access to these shareholder-only filesystems is only available for eligible users.
 It is intended as a general purpose work directory for both small and large files.
-Keep in mind that no backup or snapshots are available here.

 The quota for this file system is defined for the whole group, not for the individual user.
 It is dependent on the respective share the group has paid for.
 If your group is interested in contributing, please contact HPC Services.

-The emmy and meggie cluster have a local parallel filesystem for high performance short-term storage.
-Please note that they are entirely different systems, i.e. you cannot see the files on emmy’s
+The Fritz cluster has a local parallel filesystem for high performance short-term storage.
+Please note that it is entirely different systems, i.e. you cannot see the files on Fritz’s

 The parallel file systems use a high watermark deletion algorithm: When the filling of the file system exceeds a certain limit (e.g. 70%), files will be deleted starting with the oldest and largest files until a filling of less than 60% is reached.
 Be aware that the normal